nomemory/mockneat-site/tutorial.md

 For the moment the library cannot build text from "external sources" (eg.: a .txt file), but you can use the predefined types: `MarkovChainType.LOREM_IPSUM` and `MarkovChainType.KAFKA`.

-*Note:* Once the [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is created in memory (which can be CPU/Memory intensive for bigger texts), the memory never gets released.
+*Note:* Once the [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is created in memory (which can be CPU/Memory intensive for more significant texts), the memory never gets released.

-Example for generating [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) text.
+Example of generating [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) text.
 Each call generates a different text:

 ```java
 markovs()